Equigrant

 You don't need a lawyer to set up a basic phantom equity plan, but you do need a clear written agreement.
 At minimum, your plan document should cover:

-1. Grant details — number of units, grant date, baseline value
+1. Grant details: number of units, grant date, baseline value

-2. Vesting schedule — when do units vest? (e.g., 25% per year over 4 years)
+2. Vesting schedule: when units vest (e.g., 25% per year over 4 years)

-4. Payout triggers — what events cause a payout? (sale, annual election, employee departure)
+4. Payout triggers: what events cause a payout (sale, annual election, employee departure)

-5. Forfeiture conditions — what happens if the employee leaves before vesting?
+5. Forfeiture conditions: what happens if the employee leaves before vesting

-Ready to set up a plan?
 Get started with Equigrant →